 Roll the dough into a rectangle shape.
 If you're like me, and one side doesn't match the other, simply use a pizza cutter to remove the offending lopsided part.
 You're welcome.

 Roll up the rectangle to make a cylinder, then slice the dough into segments.
 My handy-dandy tip for doing this easily?
 Slip a longish piece of dental floss under the cylinder of dough, and cut the slices using the floss.
-Keeps the shape rounder, where a knife flattens the pieces.
+Floss or thread keeps the shape rounder, where a knife flattens the pieces.
 Now, you, like me, can tell the hygienist you have been using your floss between visits to the dentist.

-Arrange the rolls on a greased (I use Pam) cookie sheet without allowing the sides to touch each other or the pan.
+Arrange the rolls on an oiled cookie sheet allowing the sides to have space to rise.
 Let the rolls rise for 15 minutes while preheating the oven to 400 degrees.